The Difference: TF Card vs micro SD Card

 This article explains how to encrypt data which can be decrypted on both a Mac and Windows computer.

-Individual users can purchase software that encrypts and decrypts software for both Mac and Windows computers as one solution.
+• Individual users can purchase software that encrypts and decrypts files for both Mac and Windows computers.

-The only known solution that has the following three characteristics in a product by Nexcopy.
-This is a company which provides feature rich flash drive duplicator solutions, but also provides advanced functions to flash drive, such as cross-platform encryption.
+The only known solution that has the following three characteristics is a product by Nexcopy.
+This is a company which provides feature-rich flash drive duplicator solutions, but also provides advanced functions to flash drives, such as cross-platform encryption.

 This is how the Nexcopy USB flash drive encryption solution works: